 This software was made for the 21st-century producer and filmmaker.
 It allows you to streamline your production management with an array of clever features, including contact management, stripboards, call sheet builder and monitoring, shooting schedules, and cloud storage.
 As well as providing interactive access for any team member to contribute — which is vital given that each film has so many contributors, many whom are likely to be scattered around the world at different times — StudioBinder provides a modern, user-friendly interface that every beginner can navigate through with ease.

-A direct competitor of StudioBinder, this software has also tailored its features to suit the producer and filmmaker, also offers a financing and deliverables feature.
+A direct competitor of StudioBinder, this software has also tailored its features to suit the producer and filmmaker and also offers financing and deliverables features.
 Having the dedicated role of working out a budget and getting the film financed, every producer will need a budgeting and financing program at one point or another.
 Usually done on Excel spreadsheets, having an integrated program within Yamdu for your budget will make your life a whole lot easier.

 This software is made for those who prefer visualizing the progress of a project.
 It uses a card-based layout for every idea, to which you can then make any changes or adjustments as you go, like adding notes or attaching files, categorizing, color-coding, or creating a task list.
-The simple, left-to-right format of the cards allows for a visual timeline to track the production process whilst also giving you the ability to sync other platforms like Google Drive into the app.
+The simple, left-to-right format of the cards allows for a visual timeline to track the production process while also allowing you to sync other platforms like Google Drive into the app.
 It’s also collaborative and can sync to any device.

-Our Producing School at New York Film Academy provides its students with the education to utilize these essential production tools.
-We prioritize giving our students a hands-on education that will teach them how to create, manage, and distribute their own projects.
-Learn more about how we are training the next great producers on our Producing School page.
+Our Producing School at New York Film Academy provides students with the education to utilize these essential production tools.
+We prioritize giving our students a hands-on education to teach them how to create, manage, and distribute their projects.
+Learn more about how we train the next great producers on our Producing School page.